LibrariesHacked/mobilelibraries-database/README.md

 ### Prerequisites

-To get this database up and running you'll need a PostgreSQL Server, version 10.
+To get this database up and running you'll need a PostgreSQL Server, from version 10.
 With a compatible PostGIS installed.

 - [PostgreSQL](https://www.postgresql.org/)
 - [PostGIS](https://postgis.net/)